York, Upper Canada: Founding of York

+Battle of York

 The Battle of York was fought on April 27, 1813.
 An American force supported by a squadron consisting of a ship-rigged corvette, a brig and twelve schooners landed on the lake shore to the west of the garrison, defeating the British and capturing the fort, town and dockyard.
 The Americans suffered heavy casualties, including Brigadier General Zebulon Pike who was leading the troops when the retreating British blew up the fort's magazine.
 The American forces carried out several acts of arson and looting in the town before withdrawing.
 Although the Americans won a clear victory, it did not have decisive strategic results as York was a less important objective in military terms than Kingston, where the British armed vessels on Lake Ontario were based.

 View of King Street, c.
 1829.
 The settlement's courthouse, jail, and St. James Anglican Church are visible to the left of King Street.

 The Town of York did not fill the small original blocks, instead development spread to the west; the area west to Peter Street had been annexed in 1797 on the order of the province.
 The town grid was extended west and plots of land near New (Jarvis) and Church streets were set aside for public buildings.
 St. Lawrence Market, St. James' Cathedral and the Courthouse and Jail on King would be built on the public reserves.
 The Town was also extended in the east along King Street (then a part of Kingston Road) to the Don River.
 There, Angell's Bridge stretched across the Don.
 A path led from Angell's Bridge south to the peninsula and the lighthouse.

 The chief business part of the town was King and Front streets, the western limit being Yonge street, and the eastern limit the Don bridge.
 There were, however, many private residences west of York on Yonge, Front and Lot Streets, and as far west as the garrison.
 In comparison, the original town site itself was not fully developed by the time of incorporation.
 The Parliament buildings, destroyed in 1813 by war and later by fire, were moved to the west, helping to draw persons to the west.
 The town became fully developed as far west as York Street, with some built-up areas west to Peter.
 North of Lot Street, Spadina Avenue was already laid out to the north, and the two north–south roadways that would become University Avenue.
 150 acre of land had been purchased in 1825 to be the campus of King's College, today's University of Toronto, at the north end of the roads.